 Web 2.0 (e.g. Blogging, Wikis, and Podcasts) continues to be an area for development.
 This continues to be a challenge as district personnel discover appropriate means to utilize Web 2.0 to enhance instruction and support learning in an elementary setting.
 It is also a challenge to find the experts in these fields who can effectively train the staff of an elementary district.
-We have formed a relationship with Keane University and EdTech for Google ED training.
+After forming a relationship with Keane University and EdTech for Google ED training, we have fostered the development of in-house trainers.
 The district also makes considerations for some of the staff still needs professional training in the areas of Web 1.0 (Word, Excel, PowerPoint, etc.).
 We continue to consider after-school sessions for professional development.

 This all occurs while budgeting for hardware and software (to support technological advances) remains a challenge.
-Currently our ELA (Reading Street), mathematics (Math Expressions), Reflex Math, Social Studies (TCI Social Studies Alive), and keyboarding (TBD) curriculum resources are delivered through web-based portals.
+Currently our ELA (Reading Street), mathematics (Math Expressions), Reflex Math, Social Studies (TCI Social Studies Alive), and keyboarding (Typing Agent and QWERTY Town) curriculum resources are delivered through webbased portals.
 The student management system (RealTime) and website (BlackBoard) are also web-based.
-Google ED accounts are being created for all faculty and students for the start of the 2014-15 school year.
+Google ED accounts have been created for all faculty and students for the start of the 2015-16 school year.

-We are currently delving into a one-to-one Chrome Book initiative in grades 3 and 4.
-In order to eliminate density issues, access points are being placed in all classrooms.
+We are currently delving into a one-to-one Chrome Book initiative in grades 5 and 6 and supporting the previous years' work in grades 3 and 4.
+In order to eliminate density issues, access points have been placed in all classrooms.
 The cost of these types of hardware is high and therefore continuing to purchase and support the training of our teachers in the area of technology will always be a challenge.